exponentialR/Notebooks/README.md

 # Notebooks
-Some implementations of Favorite notebooks I sketched up
+Some Notebooks I have found useful.

+I will keep updating.